-The mission of the SOMA Action Climate Athletic Field Working Group is to educate the public and local decision makers on the facts of natural turf grass versus synthetic/artificial turf.
-Working with communities from around NJ and the country, we continually assess the latest events and research to bring accurate information on this important topic to members of our community.
+SOMA Action Climate Athletic Field Working Group educates the public and local decision makers on the facts of natural turf grass versus synthetic / artificial turf.
+Working with communities from NJ and around the country, we continually assess the latest events and research.

 Natural versus Artificial Turf